Are you a serial houseplant killer? I can help you!!

 The Lucky Bamboo is great for a home that doesn’t get a ton of strong sunlight because it needs very little light.
 It grows best in low, indirect light.
-However, it does need some light, and it will not grow well in complete darkness.
-If needed, you could use a grow-light to help it thrive – especially during the winter when the light is sparse.
+However, it needs some light and will not grow well in complete darkness.
+If needed, you could use a grow light to help it thrive – especially during the winter when the light is sparse.

 Lucky Bamboo is toxic to pets, so please, do not let them snack on it.

 I love the Spider Plant (Chlorophytum comosum).
-This plant is known for how hardy it is in low-light.
-The solid-green version of this plant will thrive in low-light, but the variegated versions need medium to bright light.
+This plant is known for how hardy it is in low light.
+The solid-green version of this plant will thrive in low light, but the variegated versions need a medium to bright light.
 This houseplant will thrive in fluorescent lighting as well.

 I have my pothos plants in planters on an east-facing wall that receives some light from our south-facing bay window.
 During the winter and fall, I use a plant light to supplement the limited sunlight it receives.